 - INFORMATION AND STRATEGIES that will be needed during and after the event to enable a rapid recovery.

-The Weill Cornell Medical College Emergency Management Tool is designed for departmental business emergency planning.
+The Weill Cornell Medicine Emergency Management Tool is designed for departmental business emergency planning.
 "Departmental" is loosely defined as any unit of the campus: an academic department, an organized research unit, or an administrative support unit.
 The tool is flexible.

-The Weill Cornell Medical College Emergency Management Tool is easy-to-use and requires no advance training.
+The Weill Cornell Medicine Emergency Management Tool is easy-to-use and requires no prior training.
 However, we recommend that you begin your project by inviting Environmental Health and Safety to conduct an orientation for your planning group.

 The Emergency Management Tool is available online.
-Campus network access is required; the tool can be accessed through WebVPN for off-campus use.
+Campus network access is required; the tool can be accessed while connected to the WCM network through AnyConnect for off-campus use.

 A CWID is needed to log into the system.
 To request access, send a request to firstname.lastname@example.org.